Open-Scholarship-Strategy/site/index.md

   * People tend to choose things that are most similar to what they already have, or things that are most similar to other choices they have (e.g. see Dan Ariely's [TED talk](https://www.ted.com/talks/dan_ariely_asks_are_we_in_control_of_our_own_decisions) on making decisions).

+### Outlook

-  * It is important to make sure that people can still do what they are already doing, even if they participate in Open Scholarship.
+It is important to make sure that people can still do what they are already doing, even if they participate in Open Scholarship.
 With [Weller, 2014](https://doi.org/10.5334/bam), [Veletsianos and Kimmons, 2016](https://doi.org/10.19173/irrodl.v13i4.1313) and [McKiernan, 2017](https://doi.org/10.1371/journal.pbio.1002614), among others, we see inclusivity as a crucial trait of the social movement that is Open Scholarship.
 While what we described here can ideally encompass all of the before-mentioned practices, an engagement in practices of open science and scholarship can be considered as happening in a spectrum of practices that each of us has to negotiate.

-  * *Therefore, future communication efforts must focus on Open practices as not being completely new, but simply more efficient and more rewarding versions of current practices.*
+*Therefore, future communication efforts must focus on Open practices as not being completely new, but simply more efficient and more rewarding versions of current practices.
+Furthermore, it ought to be noted that Openness has a long and proud history and tradition in science and education -  a tradition that might be worth reconsidering at our current situation at the beginning of the 21st century, so that the rhetorical question posed, among others, by* [Watson (2015)](https://doi.org/10.1186/s13059-015-0669-2) *"When will 'open science' become simply 'science'?"  can soon be answered with a "it has today!"*